 Salmonella thrive in the following conditions...

-Chickens free ranging on an acre of farm land don't make a good host for the salmonella bacteria!...
+Chickens free ranging on a few acres of farm land don't make a good host for the salmonella bacteria!...

 But not this small, local farm where Nimble's chickens are raised... dog salmonella free...

 The more factors causing farm animals to be unhealthy, the greater the chances of the animals harboring salmonella bacteria and other diseases.
 Disease loves unhealthy hosts, it doesn't like healthy “homes.”
 For example...

 with fleas (not a disease but a good analogy) are usually unhealthy